 Romans 3:23 for all have sinned and fall short of the glory of God.

 1 John 1:8 If we say that we have no sin, we deceive ourselves, and the truth is not in us.

 Isaiah 64:6 But we are all like an unclean thing, And all our righteousnesses are like filthy rags; We all fade as a leaf, And our iniquities, like the wind, Have taken us away.

 We don’t have to work too hard to figure this out.
+Have you worshiped anyone or anything else?
 Have you ever lied?
 Have you ever stolen anything?
 Have you ever used God’s name as a curse word?
 Even if you’ve looked at someone wanting to have sex with them outside of marriage, you have broken God’s law.
 Whether someone has read the Bible or not, we all have a sense of right and wrong.
 God’s commands are written on our hearts – and they prove that we’re all guilty.
-God tells us that our guilt will be brought to light when He judges us.
+God tells us that our guilt will be brought to light when He judges us by His standard.

-We read in the Bible that it is appointed for each of us to die once, and then after this, we will face God in judgment (Hebrews 10:27).
+We read in the Bible that it is appointed for each of us to die once, and then after this, we will face judgment (Hebrews 10:27).
 The penalty for sin is death – eternal, painful separation from God.
-Though it’s hard to comprehend this, we must not dismiss it.
-The consequences for our offenses help us understand how our Creator views our rebellion and sin.
+Though it’s hard to comprehend this, we must be careful not to dismiss it.
+The serious nature of sin’s consequences help us understand how our Creator views our rebellion and sin.
 Here are just a few references to God’s judgment spoken by Jesus:

 Matthew 13:49-50 “So it will be at the end of the age.
 The angels will come forth, separate the wicked from among the just, and cast them into the furnace of fire.
 There will be wailing and gnashing of teeth.”